FAIR-by-Design-Methodology/FAIR-by-Design_ToT/00-Welcome/Activities/01-challenges.md

 5 mins

-## Number of people that it can be perfomed with
+## Number of people that it can be performed with

 any